-Music is a Form of Intelligence
+Music as a Form of Intelligence

+Wanna be great at guitar playing, but think you suck at other subjects?
 Whilst recently reading a book on how our brains function – ‘The 12 Brain Rules’ by John Medina, and then again during my studies, I learned about a man named Howard Gardner.
 He was a psychologist who revolutionised the way we think about intelligence.
 (The way we think about thinking!).

 - Musical–rhythmic and harmonic